withastro/roadmap/active-rfcs/0000-component-tag.md

 For example.
 A valid new user question would be: "are there other component tags that I need to learn about?"

-See "Alternatives 1." for an alternative approach that uses a directive instead of an `@` tag.
+See "Alternatives - Naming" for some alternative approaches to naming instead of using a new `@` tag.

 ## 2. More verbose than just defaulting to component behavior.